Tiger Woods withdraws from 2023 Masters Tournament

 AUGUSTA, Ga.
-(WJBF) – Five-time champion Tiger Woods withdrew from the tournament early Sunday morning due to injury.
+(WJBF) – Five-time champion Tiger Woods withdrew from the 2023 Masters Tournament early Sunday morning due to injury.

 Woods was +6 through the first seven holes of his third round when play was suspended on Saturday.